Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Longitude: 52.109419°

 From the first camp either from Polour village or Bargah Avval in Reineh town drive by car to Damavand Mountain 2nd Camp – Bargah Dovom.
-It is advised to reserve a car in advance the day before your kickoff if you plan to start and end your day at camp 1 early.
+It is advised to reserve a car in advance the day before your kickoff if you plan to start and end your day at Camp 1 early.
 Off-road vehicles typically need one hour to reach the location.

 Other English Names and Spellings of Damavand Base Camp